 Loan Programs

-Federal Subsidized Stafford/Keystone Loan allows eligible Freshmen to borrow a maximum of \$2,625 annually.
+Federal Subsidized Stafford/Keystone

+Loan allows eligible Freshmen to borrow a maximum of \$2,625 annually.
 Eligible Sophomores may borrow up to a maximum of \$3,500 annually.
 Eligible juniors and seniors may borrow up to a maximum of \$5,500 annually.
 The federal government pays the interest while the student is enrolled on at least a half-time basis.
 The student begins to repay the loan (interest and principal) 6 months after leaving school.
-The interest rate for new borrowers is variable based on the 91-DAY T-BILL plus 3.1%, capped at 8.25%.
-The rate is adjusted every July 1.
-Loan amounts are prorated for less than full-time students.
+The interest rate is fixed at 6.8%.
 Eligibility is based on financial need.

-Federal Unsubsidized Stafford/Keystone Loan provides an opportunity for students to borrow under the Stafford Program who do not qualify for the maximum amount of subsidized Stafford loan.
+Federal Unsubsidized Stafford/Keystone

+Loan provides an opportunity for students to borrow under the Stafford Program who do not qualify for the maximum amount of subsidized Stafford Ioan.
 Maximum grade level amount minus subsidized eligibility equals unsubsidized eligibility.
 Interest must be paid by the borrower on a quarterly basis while enrolled (check with your lender to see if interest payments may be deferred).
 Other aspects of the loan are similar to those under the Subsidized program.
 Independent students may be eligible for higher loan limits; contact the Financial Aid Office for more information.
 Federal Perkins Loan (formerly the National Direct Student Loan) may be offered to students with exceptional need.
 Borrowers must repay the loan, plus 5% per annum simple interest on the unpaid balance, over a period beginning nine months after the date on which the borrower ceases to be enrolled at least half-time.
 Funds are limited.
 PLUS Loan is a loan parents may take out on behalf of their dependent student.
 The amount a parent may borrow for one year is equal to the cost of education for one year minus any financial aid the student is eligible for in that year.
-The interest rate is variable but is capped at
+The interest rate is fixed at 8.5%.
+Employment Opportunities Federal College Work-Study Program Awards provide work opportunities on